Nikolai2038/my-shell-environment/README.md

 ### 7.1.
 About `n2038` prefix

-`n2038` prefix was chosen from my nickname to use something unique - to not be confused with system scripts;
+`n2038` prefix was chosen from my nickname to use something unique - to not be confused with system scripts.
+All functions except aliases have it.

 ### 7.2.
 Environment variables (to customize environment)